First Lady of Chile

-The First Lady of Chile (Primera dama de Chile) is the title for the wife of the president of Chile, who is traditionally responsible for directing and coordinating activities in the social field of the presidency and also accompany the president in ceremonies or official activities, for example, on state visit.
+The first lady of Chile (Primera dama de Chile) is the title for the wife of the president of Chile, who is traditionally responsible for directing and coordinating activities in the social field of the presidency and accompanying the president in ceremonies or official activities, for example, on state visits.
 Although not an official title, it is widely used in formal protocol and has been used in some decrees.

 History

 In colonial times, the wives of the royal governors (known also as "presidents") were called Presidentas.
 The title was still in use after Chile become a republic in the 19th century; the term, was slowly superseded by the newer First Lady, similar to the one used in other countries.

 Due to the complex evolution of the Head of State of Chile after the emancipation from Spain and the non-official character of the title, it is not possible to define who was the "first First Lady".
 Potential options include: